apache/arrow-site/powered_by.md

   Specification 2.0.
 * **[UKV][45]:** Open NoSQL binary database interface, with support for LevelDB, RocksDB, UDisk, and in-memory Key-Value Stores.
-It extends its functionality to support Document Collections, Graphs, and Vector Search, similar to RedisJSON, RedisGraph, and RediSearch, brings familiar structured bindings on top, mimicking tools like Pandas and NetworkX.
+It extends their functionality to support Document Collections, Graphs, and Vector Search, similar to RedisJSON, RedisGraph, and RediSearch, and brings familiar structured bindings on top, mimicking tools like Pandas and NetworkX.
   All UKV interfaces are compatible with Apache Arrow columnar format, which minimizes copies when passing data between different language